harmonicalchemy/modular-emacs/README.md

 ### Pandoc: _(optional)_

 As with MultiMarkdown you don't need to have Pandoc installed to use Emacs _(until you have written something and want to export it to LaTeX, PDF, or something like that directly from Emacs)_  You can also do some of these exports with multimarkdown tricks as well...
 Read the docs for both to decide how to use them.
 Instructions for installing Pandoc can be found on their official website here: <https://pandoc.org/installing.html> The Pandoc.org website has most everything you will need all in one place...

+### Steel Bank Common Lisp _(optional for CS research, prototyping, etc.)_

+Steel Bank Common Lisp is the best full-fledged Lisp compiler option for Fedora and Debian...
+You don't actually need a full fledged Lisp compiler for Emacs because Emacs Slime Mode takes care of handling most things internally within Emacs and also provides a nice [REPL](https://en.wikipedia.org/wiki/Read-eval-print_loop) interface with that setup by default...
+Adding Steel Bank Common Lisp to your system (with Slime mode in Emacs) is arguably the best IDE for serious Lisp projects... _(my opinion and totally biased of course ;-)_

+To install `SBCL` on Fedora do:
+    `$> sudo dnf install sbcl`

+To install `SBCL` on Debian do:
+    `$> sudo apt install sbcl`

+That's it... simple but powerful _(like lisp)_

 ## Details: